microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 Now you have connected to your Dev Box from a Dev Tunnel!

-## 4. Open a Developer MCP Server, enable Dark Mode for your Dev Box, and connect from your MCP
+# Part 3.
+Open a Developer MCP Server, enable Dark Mode for your Dev Box, and connect from your MCP

 ### PreRequisite

+1. Disconnect your Dev tunnel.
-1. Open your terminal and type 'az login' in the command line.
+2. Open your terminal and type 'az login' in the command line.
 2. Login with the lab account

 3. Open the GitHub Copilot chat in your local VS Code